kohies/int-arch-tutorials/lesson1-async.didact.md

 ## Architectural Change

 What's causing our problem here, is that we are actually not leveraging the power of asynchronous communication.
-Right now we are pretty much making synchronous requests to the Customer Realtionship Management system.
+Right now we are pretty much making synchronous requests to the Customer Relationship Management system.
-We wan't to change our [SalesmanService](didact://?commandId=vscode.open&projectFilePath=lesson1-async/high-performance/modules/core/server/services/salesman.service.ts) to retrieve the internal ratings from the Customer Realtionship Management system asynchronously.
+We want to change our [SalesmanService](didact://?commandId=vscode.open&projectFilePath=lesson1-async/high-performance/modules/core/server/services/salesman.service.ts) to retrieve the internal ratings from the Customer Relationship Management system asynchronously.

 ## Get Started!

 It is up to you to find out how to do that.
 The Tutorial in the beginning of this lesson should help you understand what is going on and what needs to be changed.

-**The goal is to get the time down two only around one second.**
+**The goal is to get the time down to only around one second.**

 Bonus: You can try out how well this scales by calling the REST-API of the CRM system a hundred times, a thousand times, etc.

-**Here is a hint, in case you want to use async/await: You can collect Promises in an array and then get a single Promise that resolves to an array of values, when all of the collected ones have resolved by calling `Promise.all(arrayWithCollectedPromises)`.**
+**Hint: Instead of waiting for one Promise at a time, you can collect Promises in an array and then get a single Promise that resolves to an array of values, when all of the collected ones have resolved by calling `Promise.all(arrayWithCollectedPromises)`**

 ## Test your solution

-[open a new terminal](didact://?commandId=vscode.didact.startTerminalWithName&text=Tests), change the directory to [high-performance](didact://?commandId=vscode.didact.sendNamedTerminalAString&text=Tests$$cd+lesson1-async/high-performance) and type [npm t tests/internalRatingPerformance.test.ts](didact://?commandId=vscode.didact.sendNamedTerminalAString&text=Tests$$npm+t+tests/internalRatingPerformance.test.ts).
+[open a new terminal](didact://?commandId=vscode.didact.startTerminalWithName&text=Tests), change the directory to [lesson1-async/high-performance](didact://?commandId=vscode.didact.sendNamedTerminalAString&text=Tests$$cd+lesson1-async/high-performance) and type [npm t tests/internalRatingsPerformance.test.ts](didact://?commandId=vscode.didact.sendNamedTerminalAString&text=Tests$$npm+t+tests/internalRatingPerformance.test.ts)